-Many people have been asking ‘what is snowkiting?’ and when they find out the answer following up with ‘how do I learn to Snowkite?’.
+Many people have been asking ‘what is snowkiting?’
+And typically they follow that with ‘how do I learn to Snowkite?’
 The beauty of using kites for sport lies in their adaptability.
 Attach yourself to a kite, stand or sit on something, add the suffix ‘kiting’ to whatever you’re using and there you go – you’ve got yourself a new sport!

 Over the last fifteen years or so since kitesurfing’s genesis in Hawaii, we’ve seen a few examples of this taking off.
 We’ve had kite-buggying, landkiting, hydrofoil-kiting, stand-up-paddleboard-kiting and a handful of more half baked combinations.
 Though the one area that really took to the addition of a kite was the world of snowsports.